kubevirt/community/design-proposals/guest-agent-exec.md

 * As a user, I want to be able to list users
 * As a user, I want to be able to able to run filesystem commands
 * As a user, I want to be able to interact with my custom guest agent
+* As a user, I want my command to be cleaned up after execution

 ### Design
 KubeVirt already has the necessary functions in place to run the guest-agent exec